by-pinja/vf-rest/README.md

 ### IDE

-I highly recommend that you use "proper" [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) to development your application.
+We highly recommend that you use "proper" [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) to development your application.
 Below is short list of some popular IDEs that you could use.